BURMAUG/load-balancer-simulation/README.md

 ### Introduction
-This is a simulations of the implementation of the software Load Balancer that routes TCP network calls to different running instances for our radius calculating server.
+This is a simulations of the implementation of the software Load Balancer that routes TCP network calls to different running instances for our radius calculating server in a multithreaded manner.

 ### Enhancements Coming
 - Round-Robin routing